cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [ClusterSpec](#postgresql-cnpg-io-v1-ClusterSpec)

-<p>StorageConfiguration is the configuration of the storage of the PostgreSQL instances</p>
+<p>StorageConfiguration is the configuration of the storage of the PostgreSQL instances
+TODO: update the comment</p>

 <table class="table">